Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

+\paragraph{Architecture Configuration \& Training.} Both \SupportNet{} and \KeyNet{} use rectangular (constant-width) networks inferred from rule $\eqref{eq:hid}$ using \textbf{Depth} $L \in \{4, 8, 16\}$ hidden layers, \textbf{Parameters fraction} $\rho \in \{\texttt{XS}=1\%, \texttt{S}=5\%, \texttt{M}=10\%, \texttt{L}=20\%, \texttt{XL}=40\%, \texttt{XXL}=50\%\}$ of $n \times d$ database size, and \textbf{Passthrough} $n_x$ total input skip connections.
 We always apply the Homogenize wrapper to \SupportNet{} to enforce positive 1-homogeneity.
 We train models with Adam using a cosine learning rate schedule with warmup (2.5\% of training horizon) and peak value at $\approx 10^{-4}$.
-For both models, we emphasize the key reconstruction as training signal: we use $\lambda_\text{score} = 0.01$ and $\lambda_\text{grad} = 1.0$ for \SupportNet{}; $\lambda_\text{key} = 1.0$ and $\lambda_\text{consist} = 0.01$ for \KeyNet{}.
+For both models, we emphasize the key reconstruction as training signal: we use $\lambda_\text{score} = 0.01$ and $\lambda_\text{grad} = 1.0$ for \SupportNet{}; $\lambda_\text{key} = 1.0$ and $\lambda_\text{consist} = 0.01$ for \KeyNet{} (Appendix~\ref{app:loss_ablation} reports the ablation supporting these defaults).
 We track the EMA of model parameters (decay $0.999$ for batch size 128) and use EMA parameters for evaluations.
-The batch sizes we use range from 512 to 16384 depending on the dataset size.
-We find that a size of 4096 reaches a good trade-off of performance vs. throughput when training.
+Batch sizes range from 512 to 16384 depending on the dataset size.
 We rescale the learning rate using the square-root ratio to reference batch size, and scale the EMA decay geometrically with batch-size~\citep{busbridge2023scale}.
-See Table \ref{tab:timing_results} in appendix for the time needed (per sample) to recover both support and key from a query for these networks.
+We train typically on $1$--$10$B samples; Appendix~\ref{app:training_horizon} shows that downstream metrics plateau past $\approx 3$B samples.
+See Table \ref{tab:timing_results} in appendix for the time needed to recover both support and key from a query for these networks.